 Fresh summer meals and outdoor entertaining are where it is at when it comes to this Greek Pork Kebab Platter with Greek Pico de Gallo.
 Juicy chunks of pork tenderloin are grilled with onion, lemon, and oregano and served platter style with Greek Pico de Gallo.
-This recipe was created in partnership with Smithfield.

 It was the summer between my sophomore and junior year that I learned about things like Mediterranean food and feta cheese.
 I went to live with my Aunt and Uncle in Madison Wisconsin for the summer and worked at the UW Madison Medical School in the Pharmacology Department where they were both professors.